 - Acoustic neuroma.
 This noncancerous (benign), slow-growing tumor develops on a nerve that affects your hearing and balance.
 You might experience dizziness or loss of balance, but the most common symptoms are hearing loss and ringing in your ear.
 Acoustic neuroma is a rare condition.

 - Ramsay Hunt syndrome.
-Also known as herpes zoster otitis, this condition occurs when a shingles infection affects the facial nerve near one of your ears.
-You might experience vertigo, ear pain and hearing loss.
+Also known as herpes zoster oticus, this condition occurs when a shingles-like infection affects the facial, auditory and vestibular nerves near one of your ears.
+You might experience vertigo, ear pain, facial weakness and hearing loss.

 - Head injury.
 You might experience vertigo due to a concussion or other head injury.